Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-eco/evolution.md

 Changes in the gene pool and adaptations of a population over time

+- Slow
+- Not goal oriented but adaptive
+- Branching
 - Responsible for biodiversity
-- Slow
-- Non-linear

 Types: